 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-MACHINE is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+machine is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version and an R version.

-F90, FORTRAN90 programs which tests the routines, EPSILON, HUGE, and TINY for evaluating some machine arithmetic quantities directly.
+f90_test, FORTRAN90 codes which tests the routines, EPSILON, HUGE, and TINY for evaluating some machine arithmetic quantities directly.

-MACHAR, a FORTRAN90 library which can compute machine arithmetic quantities dynamically.
+MACHAR, a FORTRAN90 code which can compute machine arithmetic quantities dynamically.